Renewable Energy banner

 Senior Fellow (courtesy)

-James L. Sweeney, known for his work energy economics and energy policy, is a Hoover Institution senior fellow (courtesy).
+James L. Sweeney, known for his work energy economics and energy policy, was a Hoover Institution senior fellow (courtesy).
 Sweeney analyzes economic and policy issues, especially those involving energy systems and/or the environment.
 He has particular research interests in global climate change, automotive fuel economy regulation, electricity market problems, and market structure issues.
 He is a professor of management science and engineering at Stanford University, where he was appointed to the faculty in 1971.
 He also is director of the Precourt Energy Efficiency Center and a senior fellow at the Stanford Institute for Economic Policy Research.
 At Stanford, Sweeney was chairman, Department of Engineering-Economic Systems & Operations Research, 1996–98; chairman, Department of Engineering-Economic Systems, 1991–96; director, Center for Economic Policy Research, 1984–86; chairman, Institute for Energy Studies, 1981–85, and director, Energy Modeling Forum, 1978–84.
 He recently served on the review panel for the State of California Public Interest Energy Research Program, the National Research Council's Committee on Benefits of DOE R&D in Energy Efficiency and Fossil Energy, and the National Research Council's Committee on Effectiveness and Impact of Corporate Average Fuel Economy (CAFE) Standards.
 In 2000, Sweeney was appointed a fellow of the California Council on Science and Technology.
 He was elected a senior fellow of the U.S. Association for Energy Economics in 1999.
 He won an Excellence in Teaching Award from the Stanford Society of Black Scientists and Engineers in 1989 and the Federal Energy Administration Distinguished Service Award in 1975.
 Sweeney's publications include Energy Efficiency: Building a Clean, Secure Economy (Hoover Institution Press, 2016), California Electricity Crisis (Hoover Institution Press, 2002), "Trade and Industry Impacts of the Kyoto Protocol," with W. D. Montgomery, in The Business Roundtable, October 1999; "Natural Resource Economics," The Social Science Encyclopedia, 2d ed.
 (London: Routledge, 1996), "Energy Economics," International Encyclopedia of the Social & Behavioral Sciences (Elsevier Science, 2001), and Handbook of Natural Resource and Energy Economics, with A. V. Kneese (North Holland: Volumes I and II, 1993 and Volume III, 1995).
 Sweeney earned a bachelor's degree in electrical engineering from the Massachusetts Institute of Technology in 1966 and a doctoral degree in engineering-economic systems from Stanford University in 1971.

 Key Research Teams